amir5000/fadingNav/README.md

 * **itemHeight**: $(".banner") - the height of a container selector that once you reach the end of it the NavBar becomes 100% alpha.
 * **refreshRate**: 50 - change the scroll refresh rate, don't touch this unless you know what you are doing.
 * **fadeOnHover**: true - a boolean value to turn on or off the on hover feature.
-* **fadeOnHoverClass**: 'hover' - a string value with the class name when hovering on the NavBar.
+* **fadeOnHoverClass**: 'hover-class' - a string value with the class name when hovering on the NavBar.
 * **removeOnHoverClassDelay**: 200 - a number of miliseconds delay when removing the on hover class (Note: you will need to make sure this is the same as the CSS transition length in your CSS file.)
 * **enableBreakPoint**: true - This option enables a breakpoint that which a class will get added or removed for styling inside the NavBar once you scroll to a certain point.
 * **breakPointClass**: 'break-point' - this is the class added once the breakpoint is reached.